NECO Expands Global Presence, Accredits More Schools in Equatorial Guinea

 Kuni Tyessi in Abuja

-The newly accredited schools, in addition to the existing ones, are in Bata, the largest city in Equatorial Guinea, thereby bringing the number to six countries including Benin Republic, Niger Republic, Cote’d Ivoire, Togo, and the Kingdom of Saudi Arabia that are writing NECO examinations.
+The newly accredited schools, in addition to the existing ones, are in Bata, the largest city in Equatorial Guinea, thereby bringing the number to six countries including Benin Republic, Niger Republic, Cote’d Ivoire, Togo, and the Kingdom of Saudi Arabia.

-The spokesperson for NECO, Azeez Sani, in a statement Wednesday, said its accreditation team visited the schools to assess their readiness to write the SSCE and BECE.
+The spokesperson for NECO, Azeez Sani in a statement yesterday, said accreditation team visited the schools to assess their readiness to write the SSCE and BECE.

 “After a thorough evaluation and comprehensive assessment, the schools were granted full SSCE and full BECE accreditation status.

-“With its expanding global presence, NECO is poised to become a leading examination body in Africa, offering opportunities for Nigeria students and other foreign nationals worldwide to benefit from its expertise, thus contributing to the advancement of education in Africa and beyond,” Sani said.
+The statement read: “With its expanding global presence, NECO is poised to become a leading examination body in Africa, offering opportunities for Nigeria students and other foreign nationals worldwide to benefit from its expertise, thus contributing to the advancement of education in Africa and beyond.”